Government intervention in Markets

 4. Quantity Controls (Quotas)

-Definition: A restriction on the quantity of a good that can be produced or sold.
+Definition: A legal restriction on the quantity of goods and services that can be produced/consumed in a particular time period.

 How It Works: